-Mental Toughness Targeted By Mental Preparation
+Mental Toughness Is Not The Same As Mental Preparation

 If the purpose of the aircraft is simply to go for short 20 minute flights as part of a hobby group for amateur fliers then it still needs to function but the efficiency of the engines is less critical compared with an aeroplane that wants to fly as far as possible (safely).

 After 15 years of helping mostly athletes with mostly their performance mental toughness, I believe that it is best broken down into these five key psychological subcomponents:

 - Emotional Agility (before / during training and competitions